-AuthHandlerResponse with status set to True if auth was successful.
-If status is False and this is a multi-step auth, the response\body can be in a form of a dict for the next step in authentication.
+Returns AuthHandlerResponse with status set to True if auth was successful.
+If status is False and this is a multi-step auth, the response_body can be in a form of a dict for the next step in authentication.

-keystone.exception.Unauthorized for authentication failure
+Raises keystone.exception.Unauthorized for authentication failure keystone.auth.plugins.core module class keystone.auth.plugins.core.BaseUserInfo classmethod create(auth_payload, method_name)

-keystone.auth.plugins.core module
+'''

 class keystone.auth.plugins.core.AppCredInfo

-Bases: BaseUserInfo
+'''

-class keystone.auth.plugins.core.BaseUserInfo
+Bases: keystone.auth.plugins.core.BaseUserInfo